mauriciojost/zino-arduino/README.md

 About this project:

-- it is **operational** (it was fully implemented at least twice, and is right now running at home taking care of my small basil)
+- it is **operational** (it was fully implemented at least twice, and is right now running at home taking care of my small ficus)

-- hardware is based on the [Arduino Pro Mini](https://www.arduino.cc/en/Main/ArduinoBoardProMini) board, which costs less than 3 euros
+- hardware is based on the [Arduino Pro Mini](https://www.arduino.cc/en/Main/ArduinoBoardProMini) board

 - **unit tests** are provided (executed on PC rather than on the embedded system)

-- hardware materials cost including for watering 4 plants should be around 25 euros
+- materials cost should be around 25 euros

 - a full set of features is listed [here](USER-GUIDE.md)